 When in the 80s and 90s jeans were designed specifically for women, they were super sexualized!
 Men designers were transposing their vision of femininity into women’s jeans.
 They were designed according to their fantasized ideal of what a woman should look like.

 Nowadays, there are many female denim designers but most of the business owners and executives are men.
 They are still dictating the rules.

-In cinema, there’s a concept called the « male gaze » for scenes seen through the eyes of men.
-This vision has been spread out in such a scale that it became the norm.
+In cinema, there’s a concept called the male gaze for scenes seen through the eyes of men.
+This vision has been spread out on such a scale that it became the norm.
 If we satisfy ourselves with this kind of vision only we miss out on so much more creativity and we fail at representing diversity.

 Encouraging multiple visions, from people with various perspectives, is where I’d like to see the industry go towards.

 Is this where the Women in Denim was born?
 Can you tell us more about the future goals for the Women in Denim?

 Last year at Bluezone, my friend Lucie Germser, who works as a consultant for the show, organized a panel discussion called The Women in Denim.
 Lucie and Sabine Kühln (from Sportswear international) asked women of the industry to come on stage and share their experiences.
 We were about a dozen and after the talk, we all stayed together for a while.
 We couldn’t stop talking!
 It felt really good to be all together!
 That’s how we decided we should carry on the conversation and start the The Women in Denim community.

 The goals of The Women in Denim are many.
 It is aimed at supporting and empowering each other, sharing advice, and info.
 We also know that we are the privileged ones in this industry and we have at heart to empower all the women in denim.
 80% of garment workers are women.
 We need to support them and make sure their voices are heard too.